-2.6 Construction Work within RPAs
+2.6 Construction Work within RPA

-2.6.1 To the North of the site T021 will require a small amount of construction work within its RPA to the South, this is for the installation of a new car park.
-There is already existing hardstanding in place, this removal and excavations for the new car park within RPAs of tree to be retained will therefore have to be carried out very carefully to avoid significant damage to structural roots.
+2.6.1 To the North of the site T021 will require a small amount of construction work within its RPA to the South and replaced with new hardstanding, this is for the installation of a new car park.
+There is already existing hardstanding in place, this removal and excavations will not go beyond the existing sub-base for the new car park within RPAs of tree to be retained will therefore have to be carried out very carefully to avoid significant damaging to structural roots that may be immediately beneath the sub-base.